Anthony Davis (running back, born 1952): World Football League

-Davis was selected by the New York Jets in the second round of the 1975 NFL Draft, 37th overall.
+Davis was selected by the New York Jets in the second round of the 1975 NFL draft, 37th overall.
 At the time, the Jets had veteran quarterback Joe Namath and offered a major stage, but the team's management were not willing to give in to his contract demands.
 In 1975, Davis opted to play for the Southern California Sun of the upstart World Football League (WFL); he signed a five-year, $1.7-million deal that reportedly included a $200,000 cash bonus and a Rolls-Royce.

 He led the WFL in rushing with 1,200 yards on 239 carries and 16 touchdowns at the time of its demise.
 He also caught 40 passes for 381 yards and one touchdown, while on kickoff returns he ran back 9 for 235 yards and one touchdown.
 In all, he scored 18 TDs in the WFL for 133 points.
 His 16 touchdowns for rushing over 12 games is a WFL record.
 He also threw the ball and completed four of eleven attempts for 102 yards and a touchdown.
 The league folded during the season in October, and Davis moved on.

 Canadian Football League

 Davis headed to the Canadian Football League in 1976, and became the league's first "million dollar man."
-His time with the Toronto Argonauts was not happy; his star ego clashed with CFL legend and Argos' head coach Russ Jackson's idea of a team player.
-He rushed 104 times for 417 yards, caught 37 passes for 408 yards, and scored four touchdowns.
+His time with the Toronto Argonauts was not happy; his star ego clashed with CFL legend and Argos' head coach Russ Jackson's idea of a team player as a receiver.
+He rushed 104 times for 417 yards, caught 37 passes for 408 yards, and scored four touchdowns; Davis later stated that his heart wasn't in it with playing for the Argonauts.

 During the final regular season game against the Hamilton Tiger-Cats (in Hamilton, Ontario), Argonauts quarterback Matthew Reed, desperate to find an open receiver, threw an incomplete pass to Davis.
 When Reed returned to the bench, assistant coach Joe Moss told him never to throw the ball to Davis again; he had one carry and called himself the most expensive passing decoy in football.